mikeylemmon/thumpy.space/client-web/README.md

 # Networked performance with quantised latency
 Mikey Lemmon | Minor Assignment 3 | CMPO 385

-Note: This version of the app is NOT live yet, as Minor Assignment 2 is currently deployed to [mikeylemmon.github.io](https://mikeylemmon.github.io) as well as [mikeylemmon.com](https://mikeylemmon.com).
-This version of the app will be deployed once Minor Assignment 2 has been assessed.
+A running version of the app is live at [mikeylemmon.com](https://mikeylemmon.com).

 ## Updates since Minor Assignment 2